Brigad/redux-rest-easy/docs/api/initializeNetworkHelpers.md

 #### Tips

 * You should do this before any network request performs (usually at the entry point of your app)
 * Only specifying `getToken` is often enough to make your app work.
-Use the other options if you needs custom headers or handlers!
+Use the other options if you need custom headers or handlers!
 * To provide helpers on a per-action basis, use [the actions configuration](./createResource/actionsConfig.md#properties)